 Configuring Test Controllers and Test Agents for Load Testing

-Visual Studio Ultimate can use physical or virtual machines to generate simulated load for your app.
+Visual Studio Enterprise can generate simulated load for your app by using physical or virtual machines.
 These machines must be set up as a single test controller and one or more test agents.
 You can use the test controller and test agents to generate more load than a single computer can generate alone.

 If you do want to load test your app with on-premises resources, follow the instructions in this topic.